sonata-project/SonataAdminBundle/Resources/doc/tutorial/creating_your_first_admin_class/defining_routing.rst

 Defining the routing
 ====================

-Each entity required 6 routes :
+Each entity requires 6 routes :

 - list
 - create